cscart/docs/user_guide/users/vendors/allow_customers_to_apply_for_vendor_account.rst

 Activating a Vendor Account
 ===========================

-To activate a vendor account, the admininistrator must complete the following steps:
+To activate a vendor account, the administrator must complete the following steps:

-1. In the administration panel, go to **Vendors → Vendors**.
+* Go to **Vendors → Vendors**.

-2. Find the vendor account you want to activate.
+* Find the vendor account you want to activate.

 .. hint::

     The vendor accounts that haven't been activated or disabled yet have the **New** status.

-3. Change the status of the desired account to **Active**.
+* Change the status of the desired account to **Active**.

 .. image:: img/change_vendor_status.png
     :align: center